microservicer/flutter-pipelines/README.md

 you should be able to copy over the relevant files to your project and follow the appropriate steps below.
 For Android make sure you also configure your app/build.gradle file with the correct signing [configs](#setup-android-manually).

-### Fork the repository

-Fork this repository to your own GitHub account.
-Or download the repository as a zip file.
-If you want to use it as a template for a new Flutter app, delete the .git folder and create a new repository.

 ### Clean up the repository

 Run the following script to clean up the repository of files that need to be configured for your app: